 King Charles III's coronation: The schedule and how to watch the ceremony as Britain's monarch is crowned

 London — Roughly 2,000 guests from around the world have been invited to London on May 6 to witness the coronation of King Charles III.
-Here is the expected schedule for the day, and how you can watch the ancient ceremony.
+Here is the expected schedule for the day, and how you can watch the ancient coronation ceremony live.

 How to watch the coronation of King Charles III: